Prunus laurocerasus 'Nana' flowers

 A smaller form of cherry laurel, tends to be wider than high; produces showy, fragrant, erect white spike flowers, black fruit and glossy dark-green leaves; makes a stunning hedge or accent plant, takes pruning very well

 Dwarf Cherry Laurel features showy racemes of fragrant white flowers rising above the foliage in mid spring.
 It has attractive dark green foliage.
-The glossy pointy leaves are ornamentally significant but remain dark green through the winter.
-The fruits are black drupes displayed in mid summer.
-The smooth brown bark is not particularly outstanding.
+The glossy pointy leaves are highly ornamental and remain dark green throughout the winter.
+The fruits are showy black drupes displayed in mid summer.

 Dwarf Cherry Laurel is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.